-16.1 ASPECTS OF PLAN TO BE TESTED
+ASPECTS OF PLAN TO BE TESTED

-The overall testing regime for the off-site emergency plan will be similar to the Gibraltar Major Incident Plan but will have a greater emphasis on activation, alerting the emergency services, public warnings, and mobilising HM Naval Base personnel who may assist the Government of Gibraltar and civil emergency services in the event of an emergency.
+The overall testing regime for the off-site emergency plan will be similar to the Gibraltar Major Incident Response Plan but will have a greater emphasis on activation, alerting the emergency services, public warnings, and mobilising HM Naval Base personnel who may assist HM GoG and civil emergency services in the event of an emergency.

-All other aspects are common to the Gibraltar major Incident Plan.
+All other aspects are common to the Gibraltar Major Incident Response Plan.

-Regular liaison with the MoD, HM Naval base, to programme exercises to fit in with their onsite exercises would be of benefit to both the civil emergency responders, MoD and Government of Gibraltar.
+Regular liaison with the MoD, HM Naval Base, to programme exercises to fit in with their onsite exercises would be of benefit to both the civil emergency responders, MoD and Government of Gibraltar.

-16.2 METHODS OF TRAINING AND TESTING
+METHODS OF TRAINING AND TESTING